 It is estimated that nine of the ten biggest foreign investors in the India are Mauritius based.
 Almost all are housed in ONE 12-storey building in Post Louis.
 None of the money is, of course, from Mauritius, which is simply a "Flag of Convenience".
 And, of course, there is no Indian investment in Mauritius worth talking about.

 Since this magic box was created, a lot of Indian businessmen have "made" a lot of money abroad and now have investment companies based in Mauritius.
 It is also generally believed that a lot of the money that comes in from Mauritius is actually illegitimate or black Indian money first sent abroad and then reverse invested back via a now "legitimate" Mauritian entity.
-In financial circles is called "double tripping".
+All this is no great secret.
+In financial circles it even has a catchy name, "round tripping".

 The media noise is about the fact that Government of India has closed this door.
 It has been done in a manner that would cause minimal disturbance to our financial markets leaving enough loopholes for those who know how to get around.